miltoskat/StegoSaurus/readme.md

 6. Smart-Carving to find well hidden files in images.
 7. Support for other file-types.

-A little cheat seat of our code will be found [here](https://github.com/miltoskat/StegoProject/blob/master/sxediagrama.md)
+A little cheat seat of our code in Greek will be found [here](https://github.com/miltoskat/StegoProject/blob/master/sxediagrama.md)